tohagan/runtime-type-validation/README.md

 ### Example #3: Data Validation

-- `oneOf()` acts like an enum that restricts a field to limited set of value of equal type.
+- `oneOf()` acts like an enum that restricts a field to limited set of values of equal type.
 - `Validator.where()` can specify custom data validation conditions.

 ```typescript